yerkes-gencore/knowledgebase/study_designs/TCR_Analysis.md

 There seems to be not a clear consensus on how to collapse slight differences to call clones.
 It seems to be on a 'per study' basis.

+What we did for the p23120 study was
+1) Run cellranger with the modified reference from Ben.
+I filtered out the gamma and delta chains from the FASTA, as we were not interested in those.
+2) Run a custom script to call clonotypes on the cellranger outputs.
+For each cell, the alpha and beta chains with the most UMIs were selected as the TRA/TRB chains for that cell.
+Not every cell had both chains.
+A clone had to have perfect identity in the V-gene, J-gene, and CDR3 AA sequence for the respective chains.
+We explored 3 collapsing algorithms:
+2a) Only call clonotypes for cells with both a TRA and TRB 2b) Call clonotypes on TRA and TRB, but if a cell has only a TRB chain, see if it matches one (and ONLY one) existing clonotype of TRA+TRB.
+If so, we assume these are part of the same clonotype and collapse them.
+2c) Only call clonotypes based on the TRB chain.
+We went forward with the 2b) approach.